 Have a qualified service technician remove and store the internal battery if users expect a significant period of disuse.

-Any complete discharge or replacement of the battery, power interrupts, or system processor reset results in a reset of all temporary user settings to factory or institutional default settings.
-If this occurs, have a qualified service technician reset the institutional defaults, per the Service Manual.
+A normal power cycle or complete discharge of the battery results in a reset of all temporary user settings to factory or institutional default settings.

 4.2.1 AC Power